isomerpages/sndgo-corp/_resources/Data Resources & APIs.md

 Obtain latest data, key statistical findings, press releases and publications on key official statistics on Singapore.
 Data presented in infographics, charts and storyboards are also available on the SingStat website.

-### <a href="http://www.tablebuilder.singstat.gov.sg/publicfacing/mainMenu.action" target="_blank">SingStat Table Builder</a>
+### <a href="https://tablebuilder.singstat.gov.sg/" target="_blank">SingStat Table Builder</a>
 <div style="width:50%"><img src="/images/resources/singstat-table-builder.jpeg"></div>

-Access for free over 26,000 historical data series and more than 900 statistical tables from 60 public agencies providing a comprehensive and current statistical view of the key economic and socio-demographic characteristics of Singapore.
-Users are able to build customised data tables, plot graphs and charts, and export these tables and charts in different machine-readable file formats.
+The SingStat Table Builder facilitates access to over 2,200 data tables from 70 public sector agencies with over 90,000 data series, providing a comprehensive statistical view of Singapore's economic and socio-demographic domains.
+Users may customise data tables and download in different file formats.
+Multi-Table Downloads and APIs are also available for ease of data retrieval.

 ### <a href="https://www.nparks.gov.sg/treessg" target="_blank">TreesSG</a>
 <div style="width:50%"><img src="/images/resources/treesg.png"></div>